LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

 For completeness, we show the output of ls (dir on Windows) that clearly demonstrates that the resulting hello.exe file was created successfully.
-Because our compilation task is designed to create files needed for symbolic debugging, you can seee that hello.exe.mdb is also present.
+Because our compilation task is designed to create files needed for symbolic debugging, you can see that hello.exe.mdb is also present.

 Removing the Build Products
 ---------------------------